desmondyam/automation_scripts/README.md

 These scripts are used to help automate tasks tasks for troubleshooting computers.
+Use .bat to execute scripts.
+Use .txt for copying and pasting scripts into RMM or paste into elevated terminal.

-1. CheckFiles is used to verify which files are in the Documents, Downloads, Desktop and Pictures folders for all local users.
+1. CheckFiles.ps1 is used to verify which files are in the Documents, Downloads, Desktop and Pictures folders for all local users.

 2. MoveFilesWithPermissions is used for moving files into a single consolidated folder and updating all the permissions to be uploaded for data retention.